janfait/mappforce/README.md

 ### Installation

-Clone the content of the project to your server and complete the following steps
+Clone the MappForce GitHub repository to your server and complete the following steps

-#### PHP Requirements
+#### Complete PHP Requirements

 - PHP 5.6+
-- php_sqlite3
+- php_sqlite3 enabled
-- php_pdo_sqlite
+- php_pdo_sqlite enabled
-- php_curl
+- php_curl enabled
-- php_soap
+- php_soap enabled

+#### Composer

+MappForce uses a number of composer packages.
+Be sure to have composer installed.

 #### .env file